It’s official: legal sports betting is finally available in the state of Nebraska… but it’s not exactly what in-state bettors had been hoping for.

 No, unfortunately not.
 Nebraska legislators elected to pursue in-person betting only.

-When will sports betting launch in Nebraska?
+When did sports betting launch in Nebraska?

 Is betting on college sports allowed in Nebraska?